A 9-Step Guide to Developing a Mobile App

 Establishing the Flow With Mockups or Wireframes

-Similarly, your computer mockups or wireframe will use shapes and elements to roughly set out the layout of each screen.
-It allows you to visualize the flow of the app and how easy users can navigate to different screens.
-Your wireframe also makes it easy for you to move various feature and navigation elements about to improve useability.
+Similarly, your computer mockups or wireframes will use shapes and elements to roughly set out the layout of each screen.
+It allows you to visualize the flow of the app and how easily users can navigate to different screens.
+Your wireframe also makes it easy for you to move various features and navigation elements about to improve usability.
 And to work out what happens when a user taps on different elements.

 App Development